 I feel like I have been given an impossible task.
 In three days and covering over 450km, I am to share with you where to eat in the Kawarthas Northumberland.
 This is impossible.
 I would need three days just to cover the top restaurants in Peterborough.
 I am not one to be daunted at a near impossible task though and I am always up for a challenge so I am going to give it my best.
 From Cobourg to Trent Hills, Fenelon Falls to Apsley and of course, Peterborough I will give it my all.
 Wondering where to eat when you visit the Kawarthas Northumberland?
 Here are some of my suggestions.

-We have so many delicious choices all across the region.
-Be sure to check our Trip Planner for more great ideas and start planning your next trip to Kawarthas Northumberland.
+There are so many delicious choices all across the region.
+Be sure to check the Trip Planner for more great ideas and start planning your next trip to Kawarthas Northumberland.

 Before I get into the restaurants let’s explore the number one dairy product in the Kawarthas Northumberland.
 I scream, you scream, we all scream for Ice Cream!
 Kawartha Dairy has been in operation since 1937 and when they started making Ice Cream in the 1950’s it was transformative.
 They’re 100% family owned you can’t go anywhere in the Kawartha Northumberland area without finding Kawartha Dairy Ice Cream being served.
 There are 8 retail locations to visit plus virtually every restaurant serves it.
 I visited the original store in Bobcaygeon and sampled a few flavours before I settled on the Black Raspberry Thunder in a cone.
 It doesn’t get any better on a hot summer day than this, or any day of the year for that matter.